 However, the research evidence is now clear: the risks of hormones outweigh the benefits for the vast majority of women.

 What the Research Says

-Research shows that, “replacing” the hormones women lose as they age is not only unnecessary, but it can bad for your health.
-The Women’s Health Initiative (WHI), sponsored by the National Institutes of Health (NIH), enrolled over 27,000 women in three different trials to study the effect of hormones on women’s bodies.
-The 3 trials were: 1) the Estrogen Plus Progestin Trial, 2) the Women’s Health Initiative Memory Study, and 3) the Estrogen-alone Trial.
+This recommendation is just the latest evidence that taking hormones to “replace” those that are reduced in menopause if often bad for your health.
+Previous evidence came from the Women’s Health Initiative (WHI), sponsored by the National Institutes of Health (NIH), which included more than 27,000 women in three different trials to study the effect of hormones on women’s bodies.2,3,4 The 3 trials were: 1) the Estrogen Plus Progestin Trial, 2) the Women’s Health Initiative Memory Study, and 3) the Estrogen-alone Trial.

 All the three trials were stopped early for ethical reasons when it became clear that women taking hormones were more likely to be harmed than helped.
 While there are some short-term benefits to taking hormones, the researchers concluded that for most women, the risks of hormone therapy outweigh the benefits.